Henry II, Holy Roman Emperor: Conflict with Byzantium

 In 1017, aided by Norman mercenaries, the Lombard noble Melus of Bari led a successful rebellion against Byzantine control of Apulia.
 The Byzantine Empire struck back in 1018 under Catepan of Italy Basil Boioannes, delivering a devastating defeat to the joint Lombard-Norman force at the Battle of Cannae.
 Melus fled to the Papal States following the defeat.
-With the Byzantine successes in southern Italy, Pope Benedict VIII took an unusual step in 1020, traveling north across the Alps into Germany to discusses the state of affairs in southern Italy with the Emperor.
+With the Byzantine successes in southern Italy, Pope Benedict VIII took an unusual step in 1020, traveling north across the Alps into Germany to discuss the situation there with the Emperor.
 Meeting Henry II in Bamberg, the Pope was accompanied by a large number of Italian secular and ecclesiastical leaders, including Melus.
 Henry II granted Melus the empty title Duke of Apulia for his actions against the Byzantines.
 But Melus died just a few days later, on 23 April 1020.
 After settling some controversies with the bishops of Mainz and Würzburg, the Pope convinced Henry II to return to Italy for a third campaign to counter the growing power of the Byzantine Empire.

-In 1022, Henry II set out down the Adriatic coast for southern Italy commanding a large force.
+In 1022, Henry II set out down the Adriatic coast for southern Italy, commanding a large force.
 He sent Archbishop Pilgrim of Cologne ahead with a slightly smaller army along the Tyrrhenian littoral with the objective of subjugating the Principality of Capua.
 A third army, smaller still, under the command of Patriarch Poppo of Aquileia went through the Apennines to join Henry II in besieging the Byzantine fortress of Troia.
 Though Patriarch Pilgrim captured Pandulf IV of Capua and extracted oaths of allegiance from both Capua and the Principality of Salerno, all three of Henry II's armies failed to take Troia.
 The Byzantine troops could not be forced into a pitched battle, and Henry II was forced to turn back, his army weakened by diseases and suffering heavy losses.
 Henry II almost executed the treacherous prince of Capua, but he relented at the last moment at Pilgrim's pleading.
 Instead, Henry II sent him off to Germany in chains and appointed Pandulf V to replace him as prince of Capua.
 The expedition ultimately achieved little, and Pandulf IV would be reinstated as Prince of Capua as a Byzantine ally in 1026.